 The Bay of Kotor and Budva were always mentioned in my conversations before arriving in Montenegro.
 Both are popular for their own reasons, but I was confused as to why Podgorica rarely came up.
 After all, Podgorica, the capital of Montenegro, is the largest city in the country.
 There must be some fun things to do in Podgorica right?
 So, I decided to go see for myself.

 If you want to embrace a non-touristy city in stunning Montenegro, here are some of the top tourist attractions in Podgorica.
 I recommend you to stay in the city for at least two full days.

 Experience Montenegro’s Niagara Falls

 You can’t help but smile at the name right?

 From what I could tell, the name is used to catch the attention of us tourists who will likely eat at the restaurant also called Niagara, right next to the falls.
 Well played on the marketing front.
 The falls are 7 kilometers from the city center, and I must say, the restaurant is in the perfect setting.

 Thankfully they haven’t fully exploited the ‘Niagara’ name and have kept prices at a fair level.
 The falls, however, were disappointing as they only come to life in the winter, so my early October visit was too early.

-I still enjoyed the trip out here as the landscape around the river is so moon like.
-Definitely, check them out.
+I still enjoyed the trip out here, though, as the landscape around the river is so moon-like.
+Definitely check them out!

 There is a lot more to European wines than France, Italy, and Spain.

 The Balkans produce a lot of (drinkable) wine, too.
 Between Podgorica and Lake Skadar are millions of vines baking in the July and August heat, ready for the big harvest in September.
 The most popular cellar is Šipčanik (8 kilometers from Podgorica) that offers a variety of tours and tastings year round.